 Time & Date

-Please be aware that Bolin Bolin Billabong is home to many types of wildlife, including snakes.
+Access Requirements: Please be aware that Bolin Bolin Billabong is home to many types of wildlife, including snakes.
 To ensure your safety on site, it is very important that you dress appropriately with closed boots or shoes, long thick trousers such as jeans (active wear leggings are not appropriate), long-sleeved shirts, sunscreen, water, hats and raincoats (weather dependent).
 High visibility vests will be provided.

 Unfortunately the site is not suitable for pushchair or wheelchair access.
-The tour will be tailored to an adult audience, however if children are attending, they must be appropriately dressed with snake-bike resistant clothing or carried at all times.
+The tour will be tailored to an adult audience, however if children are attending, they must be appropriately dressed with snake-bite resistant clothing or carried at all times.